Dedication to Scholarship for the Common Good

-Faculty in CHS are involved in health-related studies with the primary aim of improving health of local and global societies.
+Faculty in CHS are involved in health-related studies with the primary aim of improving the health of local and global societies.
 Faculty engage in research collaborations with academic and industry partners who operate in our various areas of faculty expertise.
-The wide range of research interests and expertise in health science programs includes assistive technology use in people with disabilities, aging, concussion assessments and interventions, orthopedic and sports injuries (including chronic pain), mobility/balance deficits in older adults and in people who have undergone chemotherapy, knowledge translation, respiratory dysfunction in people with multiple sclerosis, pediatric motor behavior and physical activity, play therapy, anesthesia procedures in the operating room, and best practices in radiation oncology.
-Areas of expertise in public health include issues related to health disparities, health-related quality of life, health care utilization, health insurance, aging and disability, reproductive, maternal and child health, racial/ethnic disparities in mental health (including effects of racism on health), and health education.
+The wide range of research interests and expertise in health science programs includes assistive technology use in people with disabilities, aging, concussion assessments and interventions, orthopedic and sports injuries (including chronic pain), mobility/balance deficits in older adults, and in people who have undergone chemotherapy, knowledge translation, respiratory dysfunction in people with multiple sclerosis, pediatric motor behavior, and physical activity, play therapy, anesthesia procedures in the operating room, and best practices in radiation oncology.
+Areas of expertise in public health include issues related to health disparities, health-related quality of life, health care utilization, health insurance, aging and disability, reproductive, maternal, and child health, racial/ethnic disparities in mental health (including effects of racism on health), and health education.
 Interprofessional education is an interest of many faculty members in all CHS departments.

 The CHS Associate Dean for Research serves as Director of the UM-Flint Center on Aging.
-Research in CHS is supported through federal, foundation and internal funding mechanisms.
+Research in CHS is supported through federal, foundation, and internal funding mechanisms.